Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 -   Health Probe port of s03-lb-db load balancer: **59999**

-8. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image-md> .
+8. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image-md>.

-9. On the **SAP NetWeaver 3-tier compatible template using a Marketplace image - MD** page, click **Deploy to Azure**.
+9. On the **SAP NetWeaver 3-tier compatible template using a Marketplace image - MD** page, select **Deploy to Azure**.

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image12.png)

 10. The Web browser window should automatically get redirected to the Azure portal and display the **SAP NW 3-tier (managed disk)** blade.

-11. Click **Edit template**.
+11. Select **Edit template**.

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image13.png)